IsmailDX/Store-and-Shopping-System/README.md

 # Store-and-Shopping-System
-developing a virtual system for a store where customers can add items to their cart and checkout when they finished.
+Developing a virtual system for a store where customers can add items to their cart and checkout when they finished.
 This is a menu driven program used by interacting with the console terminal.

 The Store has its name, location and a list of items that are in stock.
 At the start, the store is stocked from a database file which contains a description of items